parente/tott/doc/index.rst

    -- `Abraham Maslow <http://en.wikipedia.org/wiki/Abraham_Maslow>`_

-.. important:: Our first session is tentatively scheduled for **Friday, January 10th 2014 at 3 PM in Sitterson Hall, Room 011** on the UNC-CH campus.
+.. important:: Our first session is scheduled for **Friday, January 10th 2014 at 3 PM in Sitterson Hall, Room 011** on the UNC-CH campus.
 Please join the `TotT Google+ Community <https://plus.google.com/communities/110370068185265330545>`_ to stay informed of any changes.

 What
 ====